The China Crisis!

 China's attack on Australia is another attempt to provoke: Beijing has found a way to start a much deeper dispute with Australia than any argument about trade embargos or $700 million of stranded coal held up off Chinese ports.
 The Chinese Communist Party has fired a calculated insult at Australia with a doctored image of an Australian soldier holding a knife to the throat of an Afghan child.
 This comes about as a result of alleged war crimes with Australian special forces involved in accusations of killing Afghan civilians.

 "There is a side story here and a frightening parallel.
 The 19 year war in Afghanistan has always been a profit driven 'resource war' about control of natural gas.
 And, here we have another one starting up in the South China Sea.
 Both conflicts, and subsequent Australian involvement, driven by the war-mongering fossil fuel industry coupled with strategic U.S. military bases aimed at China.
-Any involvement Australia has in these global 'oil war' conflicts is a small token gesture but, a powerful show of allegiance to America and, there will always be a price to pay for that".
+Any involvement Australia has in these global 'oil war' conflicts is a small token gesture but, a powerful show of allegiance to America and, there will always be a heavy price to pay for that".

 By foreign affairs reporter Stephen Dziedzic